-The Brewers Plate is a celebration of local food and beer in Philadelphia.
-Presented by Fair Foods, Brewers Plate 2015 was loaded with food, beer and fun.
+The Brewers Plate was an annual celebration of local food and beer in Philadelphia before the festival was discontinued.
+Presented by Fair Foods, Brewer’s Plate 2015 was loaded with food, beer and fun.

 Suddenly everybody is a foodie.

 We don’t know exactly when this happened.
 There was a time, not so long ago, when we stood out for our love of food.

 Now, it seems that every Tom, Dick and Harriet is talking about grass-fed this and organically grown that.
 As we listen to new foodies and their oh-so-earnest diatribes on food, we often hold our tongues since half of what they’re saying doesn’t make any sense.

 But the heightened awareness of food is not all bad.
 Food quality has increased at almost every level, as has the availability of artisan foods and beverages.
 There are also more food festivals, or eat and greets as we call them, offering the chance to sample a wide variety of food and mingle with chefs.

 There are lots of food festivals these days, and some are better than others.
 It’s important to do your research about the participating restaurants before you plunk down your hard-earned money.

 The Brewer’s Plate was a food festival that we really liked for its selection, vibe and value.
 This festival was presented by Fair Foods in Philadelphia.

 Founded by Judy Wicks in 2001, Fair Foods was focused on bringing locally grown food to the masses.
 As food lovers, we heartily supported the Fair Foods mission during its years of operation.

 What made Brewer’s Plate unique among the plethora of food festivals is that local beer took an equal, if not lead, role to Philadelphia food favorites.
 In fact, each food sample was paired with a complimenting beer or, in some cases, spirit.
 It’s a concept that makes perfect sense to us.